renskiy/fabricio/examples/roles/README.md

 To deploy to a particular infrastructure you need to provide its name before any other command:

-    fab vagrant nginx
+    fab vagrant app

-This command will start deploy of `nginx` container to the `vagrant` infrastructure.
+This command will start deploy to the `vagrant` infrastructure.

 Also you can use `vagrant.confirm` command to skip confirmation dialog and start tasks execution immediately.